Medically reviewed by Drugs.com. Last updated on May 6, 2019.

 Pregnancy Risk Factor

-Adverse events were observed in some animal reproduction studies.
-It is not known if bisphosphonates cross the placenta, but fetal exposure is expected (Djokanovic, 2008; Stathopoulos, 2011).
 Bisphosphonates are incorporated into the bone matrix and gradually released over time.
-The amount available in the systemic circulation varies by dose and duration of therapy.
-Theoretically, there may be a risk of fetal harm when pregnancy follows the completion of therapy; however, available data have not shown that exposure to bisphosphonates during pregnancy significantly increases the risk of adverse fetal events (Djokanovic, 2008; Levy, 2009; Stathopoulos, 2011).
-Until additional data is available, most sources recommend discontinuing bisphosphonate therapy in women of reproductive potential as early as possible prior to a planned pregnancy; use in premenopausal women should be reserved for special circumstances when rapid bone loss is occurring (Bhalla, 2010; Pereira, 2012; Stathopoulos, 2011).
-Because hypocalcemia has been described following in utero bisphosphonate exposure, exposed infants should be monitored for hypocalcemia after birth (Djokanovic, 2008; Stathopoulos, 2011).
+The amount available in the systemic circulation varies by drug, dose, and duration of therapy.
+Theoretically, there may be a risk of fetal harm when pregnancy follows the completion of therapy (hypocalcemia, low birth weight, and decreased gestation have been observed in some case reports); however, available data have not shown that exposure to bisphosphonates during pregnancy significantly increases the risk of adverse fetal events (Djokanovic 2008; Green 2014; Levy 2009; Sokal 2019; Stathopoulos 2011).
+Exposed infants should be monitored for hypocalcemia after birth (Djokanovic 2008; Stathopoulos 2011).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea or diarrhea.
-Have patient report immediately to prescriber black, tarry, or bloody stools; angina; confusion; chills; pharyngitis; vomiting blood; severe abdominal pain; heartburn; dysphagia; pain with swallowing; severe bone pain; severe joint pain; severe muscle pain; groin, hip, or thigh pain; mood changes; depression; hallucinations; mouth sores; jaw pain; or jaw edema (HCAHPS).
+Have patient report immediately to prescriber black, tarry, or bloody stools; chest pain; pharyngitis; vomiting blood; severe abdominal pain; heartburn; difficulty swallowing; pain with swallowing; severe bone pain; severe joint pain; severe muscle pain; groin, hip, or thigh pain; jaw pain; or jaw edema (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.